Travel.State.Gov > International Travel > Before You Go > Our Consular Safety and Security Messaging > Consular Information Frequently Asked Questions

 We will post updates to Travel Advisories and Alerts to travel.state.gov and send them to U.S. citizens who choose to receive updates by enrolling in the Smart Traveler Enrollment Program (STEP.state.gov).
 Some Travel Advisory updates may be sent out via social media.
 Follow us on Twitter (@travelgov) and Facebook (facebook.com/travelgov).
+Learn about more ways to stay connected.

 We consider many factors to determine the Travel Advisory level for each country, including crime, terrorist activity, civil unrest, health, natural disaster/weather, and current events.
 We clearly explain the reason for the Travel Advisory level and describe the safety and security concerns.